KimlyTor/Conversion/README.md

 ## Problem 1
 Write a program called F2C that allows the user to convert from degrees Fahrenheit to degrees Celsius.
 The program should prompt for a temperature in Fahrenheit and output a temperature in Celsius.
 All calculations should be done in in ints, so be careful of truncation.

-*Note: remember the Scanner class from lecture.
-Look it up in the Java api and pay special attention to the nextInt method.*

-Edit the file *F2C.java* included in the workspace.

 ## Problem 2